-The results formulated in these two Propositions can be further improved by the cost of solving two additional systems of linear equations with a banded matrix, so efficiently by doubling the time necessary to solve \eqref{spl2}.
+The results formulated in the above two Propositions can be further improved by making the whole scheme to be of the second order of approximation in $h_S$ and $h_v$.
 We call this FD scheme as Scheme~B.

 \begin{proposition} Let us assume $\rho_{s,v} \ge 0$, and approximate the lhs of \eqref{spl2} using the following finite-difference scheme:

 Then this scheme is unconditionally stable in time step $\Delta \tau$, approximates \eqref{spl2} with $O(\max(h^2_S,h^2_v))$ and preserves positivity of the vector $V(x,\tau)$ if $Q = \beta \sdt/h_v, \ P = \beta \sdt/h_S$, where $h_v, h_S$ are the grid space steps correspondingly in $v$ and $S$ directions, and the coefficient $\beta$ must be chosen to obey the condition: